fauzilax/aws-s3-simple-code/README.md

 $ go run .
 ```

-# Hope You like my simple code thank you
+# Hope You like this simple code thank you

 - For Original Source